-Mick Reviews The 2021 Commencal Meta TR
+Mick reviews the 2021 Commencal Meta TR

 For 2021, the Andorran trendsetters at Commencal have introduced a new generation Meta AM and the Meta TR.
 The former is the brand’s 160mm travel enduro rig, while the latter (tested here) is the 140mm travel trail bike.
 Of course depending on how you eat your Tim Tam though, the word trail could mean all manner of different things.
 And as we’ve found from testing the Meta TR, Commencal’s flavour of trail is rather different to the likes of comparable mainstream bikes like the Trek Fuel EX and Giant Trance X.

-The Meta TR receives an all-new chassis for 2021, which is made from triple butted and heat treated 6066 alloy.
+The Meta TR has received an all-new chassis for 2021, which is made from triple butted and heat treated 6066 alloy.
 If you’re hot for carbon you’ll have to look elsewhere, because Commencal doesn’t do carbon – it’s metal-only around these parts.
 Not that we mind, because the Meta TR is a very good looking piece of hardware, with a reassuringly tough look about it.